AlexQ6/Mern-project-part-A/README.md

 ### Purpose

 As Australia enters a covid-normal environment, the restaurant industry has to adapt to continue to succeed.
 It is essential that a business has online and contactless ordering capabilities.
 This MERN stack application seeks to makes it easy for business operators to interact with content and data.
-It will provide a seamless experience for customers to engage with.
+It will provide a seamless experience for customers to engage with and a powerful business and marketing platform for restaurant operators.

 ### Functionality / features